FlowFuse/website/src/blog/2023/07/flowforge-1-9-release.md

 ## New RBAC Role for Dashboard users [#2292](https://github.com/flowforge/flowforge/issues/1924)
 A new FlowForge user role has been created to view Node-RED dashboards.
-This allows for users to view Nod-RED dashboards without access to the Node-RED editor or requiring seperate login credentials.
+This allows for users to view Nod-RED dashboards without access to the Node-RED editor or requiring separate login credentials.

 ## Other New Features